Saturday, June 12, 2021

 Religion – An organized collection of beliefs, cultural systems, and world views that relate humanity to an order of existence.
 Many religions have narratives, symbols, and sacred histories that are intended to explain the meaning of life and/or to explain the origin of life or the Universe.
 From their beliefs about the cosmos and human nature, people derive morality, ethics, religious laws or a preferred lifestyle.
 According to some estimates, there are roughly 4,200 religions in the world.

 And are any of them made without lies?
 Not that I've found.
 It's time to change this.
-It's critical to change this because religion leads you in the wrong direction on many moral and ethical questions.
-Not only religion, but Evolution by Natural Descent also leads you in the wrong direction on many moral and ethical grounds.
+It's critical to change this, because religion leads you in the wrong direction on many moral and ethical questions.[1]
+Not only religion, but Evolution by Natural Selection also leads you in the wrong direction on many moral and ethical grounds.
+Evolution optimizes only for survival and progeny, not for human flourishing.
+The naturalistic fallacy — the assumption that what is natural is what is good — is as misleading as religious dogma.
+That conscience you feel is to keep you alive, not to keep you moral.
+Evolution knows nothing about morals.

 As one of my favorite rational philosophers, Sam Harris, opines: "Muslims and Christians cannot disagree about the causes of cholera, for instance, because whatever their holy books might say about infectious disease, a genuine understanding of cholera has arrived from another quarter.
 Epidemiology trumps religion (or it should), especially when people are watching their children die.
 This is where our hope for a truly nonsectarian future lies: when things matter, people tend to want to understand what is actually going on in the world.
 Science (and rational discourse generally) delivers this understanding and offers a very frank appraisal of its current limitations; Religion fails on both counts."
 [2]